JBS to pay $20 million in pork price-fixing settlement

+The latest meat-industry settlement will likely reinforce concerns that the White House, members of Congress and trade groups have raised about how the lack of competition in the industry affects prices.

-A federal judge in Minnesota approved the latest settlement in these price-fixing lawsuits last week.
+A federal judge in Minnesota approved the settlement of the price-fixing lawsuit last week.
 But the judge also ruled that nearly $7 million of the settlement will go to the plaintiffs' lawyers for their work in the case.
-It's not clear yet how much individual consumers who bought pork between 2009 and last year might receive out of the remaining $13 million.

-This pork lawsuit is one of several price-fixing lawsuits making their way through the courts.
+The pork lawsuit is one of several price-fixing lawsuits making their way through the courts.
 Meat producers have also been accused of inflating beef and chicken prices, and several multimillion-dollar settlements have been announced in those cases.
-The meat companies have defended their pricing practices even though there have been a number of settlements in these cases.

 Previously, JBS agreed to pay restaurants and caterers $12.75 million as part of a different settlement in this pork lawsuit, and Smithfield Foods agreed to pay two different groups of pork purchasers $83 million and $42 million in two different settlements in the case.

+The lead attorneys for the plaintiffs said it's not clear how much individual consumers who bought pork between 2009 and last year might receive, partly because money from additional settlements may be added to the fund before any payments are sent out.
+More details about the settlement are available online.

-The pork lawsuit remains pending against other major producers including Hormel and Tyson Foods and the Agri Stats database company they allegedly used to share confidential information about price, capacity and demand.
+The pork lawsuit remains pending against other major producers including Hormel, Tyson Foods and the Agri Stats database company they allegedly used to share confidential information about price, capacity and demand.
 JBS agreed to cooperate with the case against those other companies as part of the settlement.

 The lawsuit accuses the major meat processors, who together control more than 70% of pork production nationwide, of working cooperatively to limit the supply of hogs and inflate prices.